planetarysoftware/TSC/README.md

 ## TSC Members

 TSC members are responsible for top level technical community concerns.
-The role is mostly administrative and is responsible for admitting new Top Level Projects, Top Level Working Groups..
+The role is mostly administrative and is primarily responsible for admitting new Top Level Projects and Top Level Working Groups.

 TSC members can nominate new members at any time.
 Candidates for membership tend to be people who have a competency for community management and a high tolerance